37th Annual Taste of Lincoln Avenue, scheduled for

 Where Do The Gate Donations Go?

 Wrightwood Neighbors Association (WNA) receives the money collected from the event’s gate donations.
-That money goes directly to fund grants given out to local charities, schools, parks, and neighborhood improvements.
+That money goes directly to fund grants given out to local charities, neighborhood public schools, our neighborhood parks, and neighborhood improvements.
 Not only does your donation go towards worthwhile charities, a small part also helps pay for the fabulous bands that perform each year at the Taste of Lincoln Ave (but also sales of beer from two WNA beer booths funds the musical act budget too!).

 In the past 26 years, WNA has raised over $2.2 Million!!